JanuarySnow/Nomad/README.md

 ## PREAMBLE ##

+**"I think getting shot in the head fucks you really bad but yeah I think its balanced if your not a shitter"** - User Feedback

 This is a wabbajack list for Fallout 4 that aims to shape the gameplay into a unique direction, one of solitude and atmosphere, and gritty immersion.

 Id say I was inspired by the S.T.A.L.K.E.R games and their associated overhaul mods, also Ultimate Skyrim for Skyrim LE and Serenity for Skyrim SE.